zhexiao/ezhost/docs/getting_started.rst

    $ pip install ezhost

-If you want to use ezhost globally neither in virtual environment, do it as follows:
+If you want to use ezhost globally rather than in virtual environment, do it as follows:

 .. code-block:: bash